symfony/symfony-docs/doctrine/registration_form.rst

             ),
         ));

 In this case the recommended ``bcrypt`` algorithm is used.
-To learn more about how to encode the users password have a look into the :ref:`security chapter <security-encoding-user-password>`.
+If needed, check out the :ref:`user password encoding <security-encoding-user-password>` article.

 .. note::